|Coordinates:||5.9675 N 62.5375 W|

 McCracken soon died - and Jimmie Angel could not remember how to reach the gold find.
 He started to fly to Auyán-tepui in the search of his landing place.

-In these times - in 1920ies - 1930ies - Auyán-tepui was not on the maps and in Caracas many did not believe that such mountain exists.
+In these times - in the 1920s - 1930s - Auyán-tepui was not on the maps and in Caracas many did not believe that such mountain exists.
 Thus Jimmie Angel became a discoverer of new lands.

-In 25th March 1934 Jimmie Angel with three companions noticed the incredibly tall waterfall.
+On March 25, 1934 Jimmie Angel with three companions noticed the incredibly tall waterfall.
 As he returned, he told about this discovery to everyone and the news were published.
 Soon he took first images of falls and his discovery became a sensation.
 Angel was confident that waterfall is one mile (more than 1.5 km) high.

 Further fame to falls came with unpleasant accident.
 Angel decided that gold is found on the plateau near Angel Falls and organized an expedition with Miguel Delgado and Gustavo Heny to the top of mountain.
 As they rolled out the plane, wife of Angel stopped the plane and demanded to take her, because she would not want to live like a widow.